lubiah/portfolio/src/routes/blog/content/tidy-env-path/index.md

 pp ENV
 ```

-This will print the environment variables plus their values
+This will print the environment variables plus their values.

-The actual code is below.
+The code for the script is below.

 ```ruby
 require "win32/registry"